Heritage Valley Trivia Questions

 Triploid trout are created by forcing the egg to retain a chromosome that is normally ejected during egg development.
 There are many ways to do this; the California Department of Fish and Wildlife uses the pressure shock treatment method.

-As you can see in the graphic below, in fertilized trout eggs, normally a chromosome (N) is kicked out of the egg as a polar body at some stage of development.
+In fertilized trout eggs, normally a chromosome (N) is kicked out of the egg as a polar body at some stage of development.
 Using pressure treatment at a specific time in the egg development, the polar body and chromosome is retained.
 With 3 chromosomes the fish is sterile and cannot reproduce.

 How we do it: Eggs and Milt are collected separately from the respective sexes.
 The gametes are taken from the spawning building to the fertilization station in groups of approximately 60 ounces of eggs and 10ml of milt.
 At timed intervals, each group of eggs is fertilized, rinsed, poured into a metal cylinder, and placed into a holding tank.
 These eggs will sit in the holding tank for a period that is based on water temperature, called a TTU (Time Temperature Unit).
 This allows the egg sufficient time of development to generate the polar body, but not yet expel it.
 After this time, the cylinder is placed into a pressure vessel.
 Once the eggs are in and the vessel lid is on, the pressure inside the vessel is increased to 10,000 psi.
 Eggs remain in the pressure vessel for 5 minutes.
 During this time, the polar body cannot be ejected due to pressure.
 After pressurization eggs are put into vertical flow incubator stacks for hatching.
 After the eggs hatch, they are raised like any other trout.
 Studies have shown that after 3 years of age, triploid trout tend to grow larger than a non-sterile trout due to less energy being expended for mating purposes.